-Letterkenny provides a brilliant backdrop for the activities and attractions our county has to offer.
+Letterkenny provides a brilliant backdrop for the activities and attractions the county has to offer.
 Golfers need not go far to find a green, walkers will be spoilt for choice and history lovers can get stuck in to the selection of museums and historic monuments.
-The Letterkenny town park is less than 2 miles from Pennsyvania House.
+The Letterkenny town park is less than 2 miles from Pennsylvania House.

 All within short driving distances we have some of Irelands most beautiful beaches.
 Including Portsalon, Culaduff, Rathmullen, Rossnowlagh, Fintra, Knockalla and Marblehill.

-Donegal is home to a number of the Countrys top championship golf courses, all within close proximity to Pennsylvania Bed & Breakfast.
+Donegal is home to a number of the Countrys top championship golf courses.
+All of which are within close proximity to Pennsylvania Bed & Breakfast.
 Click on the links below to find out more.

 Glenveagh National Park is a remote and hauntingly beautiful wilderness of rugged mountains, pristine lakes, tumbling waterfalls and enchanted native oak woodland in the heart of the Derryveagh Mountains in the north west of County Donegal.

 At the centre of the Park on the edge of Lough Veagh is Glenveagh Castle, a late 19th century castellated mansion, built as a hunting lodge.

 Originally known as St Columb’s, the 1828 Regency-style house is decorated with William Morris textiles, and collections of Islamic and Japanese art.
 The full collection includes three hundred works by leading twentieth-century artists such as Picasso and Kokoshka.
 Irish and Italian artists are especially well-represented.In 1981, Derek Hill donated St Columb’s, its contents and the gardens to the Nation.
 Hill’s studio and guesthouse were transformed into the Glebe Gallery displaying items from the Derek Hill Collection as well as providing a location for travelling exhibitions.